Sometime in 2018, I decided I was done watching the news. No TV news, no checking the Internet for news, no news satire, nothing.

 Which kind-of makes it porn, not news.

 Hear me out.
 Porn’s goal isn’t to educate you or to make you a better person.
-It’s to get a rise out of you and get you to come back tomorrow.
+It’s to get a rise out of you and get you to come back tomorrow when you’re feeling better.
 Does this not sound familiar to the news’ business model?

 Targeting anger or fear over your urge to see naked people is really the only difference between porn and the news.
 The only other difference is if my co-workers couldn’t shut up about the latest porno they watched, the office would be much more fun.